-The student will develop an awareness of common perspectives, practices, and products of francophone cultures.

-- 1. Identify main viewpoints of francophone cultures, such as those relating to the concept of time, education, transportation, and the roles of family members. - 2.
-Identify key customs and traditions of the cultures, such as greetings, celebrations, holiday practices, and forms of address that demonstrate politeness. - 3.
-Identify important historical and contemporary individuals and groups associated with significant events from the cultures. - 4.
-Identify some products of francophone cultures, which may include natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, regionally-specific language, and symbols. - FI.8 The student will recognize that perspectives, practices, and products of the cultures studied are interrelated. - 1.
-Recognize that the viewpoints, customs and traditions, and products of French speakers shape francophone cultures. - 2.
-Identify major cities, regions, and geographical features in francophone countries and the reasons they are significant in the cultures of those countries.
+- SI.7 The student will develop an awareness of common perspectives, practices, and products of Spanish-speaking cultures. - 1.
+Identify main viewpoints of the cultures, such as those relating to the concept of time, education, transportation, and the roles of family members. - 2.
+Identify key customs and traditions of Spanish-speaking cultures, such as greetings, celebrations, holiday practices, and forms of address that demonstrate politeness. - 3.
+Identify important historical and contemporary individuals and groups associated with significant events from Spanish-speaking cultures. - 4.
+Identify some products of Spanish-speaking cultures, for example, natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, regionally-specific language, and symbols.

+SI.8 The student will recognize that perspectives, practices, and products of Spanish-speaking cultures studied are interrelated.

+- 1. Recognize that the viewpoints, customs and traditions, and products of Spanish speakers reflect Spanish-speaking cultures, such as the concepts of the extended family, a girl's 15th birthday, and typical foods. - 2.
+Identify major cities, regions, and geographical features in Spanish-speaking countries and the reasons they are significant in the cultures of those countries.